Fuji Electric Global

 Information Security Measures

-In addition, to respond to increasingly diversified and sophisticated cyber security threats, we endeavor to strengthen our computer security incident response team and security operation center (CSIRT/SOC) , our monitoring of signs and information related to new cyber-attacks, and our information-system defense and attack monitoring functions.
+In addition, to respond to increasingly diversified and sophisticated cyber-security threats, we endeavor to strengthen our computer security incident response team and security operation center (CSIRT/SOC), our monitoring of signs and information related to new cyber attacks, and our informationsystem defense and attack monitoring functions.

 External Certification Related to Information Security

-At our bases as well, we strive to improve our countermeasures based on the requirements of our business partners, related industry organization guidelines, market trends, and other factors.
-At Group companies requiring high-level information security management, a total of five departments (in three companies) have acquired information security management system (ISMS) certification, and both the Company and three of its subsidiaries are granted the right to display "PrivacyMark" in the course of their business activities.
+At our bases as well, we strive to improve our information security countermeasures based on the requirements of our business partners, related industry organization guidelines, market trends, and other factors, and in businesses for which public certification of information security management is required, three departments and two subsidiaries of Fuji Electric Co., Ltd. have acquired information security management system (ISMS) certification.
+Furthermore, concerning personal information protection, Fuji Electric Co., Ltd. and four of its subsidiaries have been granted the Privacy Mark.

 Implementing Information Security Audits

 Fuji Electric conducts internal audits as a part of efforts to lift the level of information security on a continuous basis.
-In fiscal 2021, internal audits were conducted at all of Fuji Electric's departments and divisions as well as 29 consolidated subsidiaries in Japan and 29 consolidated subsidiaries overseas.
+In fiscal 2022, internal audits were conducted at all of Fuji Electric's departments and divisions as well as 28 consolidated subsidiaries in Japan and 28 consolidated subsidiaries overseas.

 For issues identified by the internal audits, the divisions and companies will create improvement plans and all of Fuji Electric, including its overseas sites, will work to continually improve.